roidrage/paperplanes/_posts/2015-01-27-all-it-takes-is-flip-a-switch.md

 In the previous article on vacations, I argued that switching off is an important part of taking time off, and it's probably the hardest one for us to get used to, especially when we work with the internet every day.
-There's a mix of culture involved, but it also touches on our daily habits and the omniscience of mobile internet in our daily lives.
+There's a mix of culture involved, but it also touches on our daily habits and the omnipresence of mobile internet in our daily lives.

 Taking a vacation where you actually disconnect from everything has become